 Planning the House

 All along I expected the whole process to take about six months.
-We finally got our occupancy permit last week!
 It took us 35 weeks, or roughly 8 months.
 I think it took us a little longer than expected because we ended up doing a lot of the finishing work ourselves at the end, and that was usually in the evenings or weekends, or whenever someone else could watch the kids.

 Weeks 1-3: Foundation